 In keeping with the goal of maintaining children’s access to nutritious meals during the coronavirus pandemic, on March 28, 2020, the USDA issued to the Ohio Department of Education a waiver related to the restrictions of site eligibility requirements.

-On Aug.
-31, the USDA extended this waiver through Dec.
-31, recognizing that program operators continue to need additional support and flexibility to serve meals to children in need while managing the impacts of COVID-19.
+On Oct.
+9, the USDA extended this waiver through June 30, 2021, recognizing that program operators continue to need additional support and flexibility to serve meals to children in need while managing the impacts of COVID-19.
 Continued use of the Summer Food Service Program and Seamless Summer Option would allow a smooth transition into school, ease administrative burden associated with traditional school meal operations and ensure student safety.

 In the April 2020 policy, School Food Authorities and Summer Food Service Program sites with 30 percent or more enrolled students eligible for free and reduced-price meals or located in a Census Block Group or Census Tract in which 30 percent or more of the children are eligible for free or reduced-price meals may operate as open sites.
-Additional area eligibility approval was determined based on coronavirus-related economic hardship defined as schools and summer sites in areas experiencing at least 3 times the unemployment rate as the same time period in 2019.
+Additional area eligibility approval was determined based on coronavirus-related economic hardship defined as schools and summer sites in areas experiencing at least three times the unemployment rate as the same time period in 2019.

-Last Modified: 9/3/2020 3:55:42 PM
+Last Modified: 12/14/2020 3:55:42 PM